 Steam Trains Holiday Hours

-Weather permitting, the steam trains are open with holiday decor on Saturday and Sunday, December 9, 10, 16, and 17 from 11 am – 7 pm.
+Weather permitting, the steam trains are open with holiday decor during the two weekends before Christmas, December 14, 15, 21, and 22 from 11 am – 7 pm, weather permitting.
 The trains usually close at dusk so the night rides are especially thrilling with the Christmas lights on.
 The trains are closed on Christmas.

 Beginning on December 30, the train returns to regular wintertime hours and closes at 5 pm or dusk (whichever comes first).